The materials behind your first impression

 shiny metallic foil shades

 Letterpress printing with no ink, just impression.
-Also called deboss.
+Also called blind letterpress or debossing.

-White ink for specialty flat printing on vellum and dark papers or envelopes.
+White ink for flat printing on dark papers or envelopes.

 Envelope and Paper Colors